jedevc/fyp-report/report.md

 }
 ```

-A chunk is a grouped collection of variable declarations.
-During the process of
+To use variables, we group declarations into a collection called a chunk.
-synthesis, vulnspec keeps these variable declarations together, so that they
+During synthesis, vulnspec keeps these declarations together, so that the
-are next to each other in memory, in the same order that they are declared in.
+variables appear contiguously in memory, for example:

 ```
 chunk x : [64]char,  // if x overflows...
       y : int        // ...then it overflows into y!
 ```

-A program can define as many chunks as it likes, although vulnspec only
+A specification can define as many chunks as it likes, however, proximity is
-guarantees proximity for variables placed into the same chunk.
+only guaranteed for variables placed into the same chunk.

 Additionally, both blocks and chunks can contain constraints enforcing an
-interpretation, or somehow dictating how vulnspec should treat the block or
+[interpretation](#interpretation) which dictates how vulnspec should treat the
-chunk now or later in the pipeline.
+block later in the pipeline.

 ```
 chunk (global) a : int